Linking number: In quantum field theory

-which is simply Gauss' linking integral.
+which is simply Gauss's linking integral.
 This is the simplest example of a topological quantum field theory, where the path integral computes topological invariants.
 This also served as a hint that the nonabelian variant of Chern–Simons theory computes other knot invariants, and it was shown explicitly by Edward Witten that the nonabelian theory gives the invariant known as the Jones polynomial.

 The Chern-Simons gauge theory lives in 3 spacetime dimensions.
 More generally, there exists higher dimensional topological quantum field theories.
 There exists more complicated multi-loop/string-braiding statistics of 4-dimensional gauge theories captured by the link invariants of exotic topological quantum field theories in 4 spacetime dimensions.